TihonchukArtyom89/PortScaner/README.md

 # PortScaner
-simple port scanner
+simple port scanner in thisrepo not properly working
-not working